-Rocky’s owners are struggling to pay off veterinary bills and have a GoFundMe page.
-They would also like to sue the aggressive dog’s owner, the owner of the condo he was reportedly renting from, and the management company.
-And, eventually, advocate for new laws to replace the current ones that do nothing to deter irresponsible behavior and help keep citizens safe.
+Rocky’s owners are struggling to pay off veterinary bills and set up a GoFundMe page.
+They would also like to sue the aggressive dog’s owner.
+Not only that person, but also the owner of the condo he was renting from, and the management company.
+And, eventually, they hope to advocate for new laws.
+Such laws would replace the current ones that do nothing to deter irresponsible behavior and help keep citizens safe.
 Here is one example of the law as it stands today.
-Even after filing a police report and going in person to Animal Control, the family was told that a dog is not deemed dangerous until a second dog-on-dog attack is reported.
+Even after filing a police report and going in person to Animal Control, the family was told this.
+That a dog is not deemed dangerous until a second dog-on-dog attack is reported.
 And even then, it cannot be removed.

-As you know, Reese’s owner had to endure further heartbreak by relating her story in detail, yet again, in front of City and County officials.
+As you know, Reese’s owner had to endure further heartbreak.
+She related her story in detail, yet again, in front of City and County officials.

 Buckles’ owner has also started a GoFundMe page to help with ongoing veterinary bills.
 They include costly reparative and reconstructive surgery.